-Given the high temperatures in these valleys and the moderate winters, these areas are perfectly suited for the production of vegetables in the winter or off-season.
+Given the high temperatures in these valleys and the moderate winters, these areas are perfectly suited to produce vegetables in the winter or off-season.
 The deep low altitude river valleys of Pongola and Mfolozi Rivers provide an excellent opportunity for intensive agricultural production.